World Web Technology

 You might have understood what exactly the WP theme development is.
 Now it’s time to get started.
 You need to set up your local development environment.
 You need to check out some WordPress theme examples before start creating a new theme.
 So dive into creating a new theme.

-Your new WordPress theme that is going to be built into this guide would have:
+Your new WordPress theme that is going to be built into this guide will have:

 • 1 stylesheet